10 Winter Surfing Destinations You Need to Check Out [Updated]

 Our recommended winter surf camp in Bali

-Wave hunters from around the world are invited to spend their winter holidays in a heavenly tropical paradise on this revitalizing 8-day surf camp in Badung.
+Wave hunters from around the world are invited to spend their winter holidays in a heavenly tropical paradise on this revitalizing 3-day budget surf camp in Kuta.
 Surround yourself with tropical nature and enjoy with daily surfing lessons on the island of the Gods!

 Winter is a great time to visit the Land Down Under and enjoy…their summer.
 Australia is a world-famous surfing destination year-round, but there’s no better time to head down here than when the cold winter back home seems like too much to handle.

-Water temperature stays at a ‘cool’ 75-79 °F (24-26 °C) in December and January, meaning that you can surf in board shorts and bikinis.
+Water temperatures stay at a ‘cool’ 75-79 °F (24-26 °C) in December and January, meaning that you can surf in board shorts and bikinis.
 It may be summer in the Southern Hemisphere, but it’s also cyclone season.
 This means great swell, off-season prices, and fewer crowds.
 And, regardless of the season, Australia’s party scene never rests.

 Our recommended winter surf camp in Australia